biselliw/Tour-Navigator/README.md

 ## Download and more Information

-You can freely download the Android app here: https://github.com/biselliw/HikingNavigatorApp/app/build/outputs/apk/debug/HikingNavigatorApp-debug-v1.0.apk
+You can freely download the Android app from [GitHub](https://github.com/biselliw/HikingNavigatorApp/app/build/outputs/apk/debug/HikingNavigatorApp-debug-v1.0.apk)

 Further development requires Android Studio, we recommend to use at least version 3.1.1